trustm3/trustm3.github.io/background.md

 model where one container was in the foreground at a time, appearing at the display, while others were in the background and could be toggled by a long power button press.

-Following such an approach, however, several technical challenges requiring intense development efforts arise when using mobile device with trust\|me in practice.
+Following this approach, however, several technical challenges requiring intense development efforts arise when using mobile device with trust\|me in practice.
 The first challenge is to determine the hardware devices a container may use, for instance, the Wi-Fi, radio, GPS or bluetooth peripherals.
 As soon as multiple containers may use hardware devices, access to them must be